Table of Contents

 4) Reshma Saujani

-Founder of Girls Who Code, Saujani empowers young women to pursue technology careers, advocating for courage, inclusivity, and equal opportunity in STEM fields.
+Founder of Girls Who Code, Saujani empowers young women to pursue technology careers.
+She advocates for courage, inclusivity and equal opportunity in Science, Technology, Engineering and Mathematics (STEM) fields.

 5) Elon Musk

 CEO of Tesla and SpaceX, Musk pushes boundaries with electric vehicles and space exploration.
-His bold vision and resilience embody Transformational Leadership.
+His bold vision and resilience embody Transformational Leadership in the modern tech-driven age.

 6) Reed Hastings

-Netflix’s co-founder, Reed Hastings, transformed entertainment by fostering a culture of freedom and accountability, leading the shift from DVD rentals to global streaming.
+Netflix's co-founder, Reed Hastings, transformed entertainment by fostering a culture of freedom and accountability.
+This led to the groundbreaking shift from DVD rentals to global streaming.

 Conclusion